lorinbaum/lorinbaum.github.io/posts/Inbox.md

 - Physics

+2024-09-16 21:34
+Trying to visualize this structure to improve understanding and I'm failing.
+Feels like merging brains, BCIs and immersive cyberspace are the same thing, from an elusive, pathetic fantasy.
+The not-alone, the chaotic new, the orderly consistency, continuity between self and environment.
+Feels like I am looking for comfort in the uploaded mind, the infinite self.
+Safety from the limitations of my body, which appears increasingly inadequate.
+Like becoming the world immortalizes me.

+I should find the answer in meditation, not technical knowledge.
+Because if I could admit it, I would see that BCIs, cyberspace and being social are not new, they only turn up some existing, obvious aspects in experience.

+It's sad to see how technical knowledge and execution run ahead of any clarity in intent.
+The true demons are in defining the question.
+If I can't find clear intent, a clear question, what am I even doing?

-## 2024-10-14 10:10 Spirit stream integration
+## 2024-10-14 10:10

 There is a state of mind where I recognize that I don't own myself.
 That "I" don't exist.
 Rather, I am experience and the structure of the world (brain, body, universe) merely acts through me.
 Meditation is looking closely and waking up from the dream to see that the world is constructed all by itself in my mind, that I am taken along on a ride through experience.
 There, when I meet other people and am truly present, their expressions enter my perception similar to my own.
-But now the underlying structure is not only my own and the apparently physical world, but there are spirits acting in it: another space to be explored.
-To be poked at, challenged, supported.
-If the spirits come to agree and when exchange is saturated, effectively two minds are now entering the world, realizing themselves.
+But now the underlying structure is not only my own and the apparently physical world, but there are other spirits acting in it.
+To be poked at, explored, supported.
+If the spirits come to agree and when exchange is saturated, effectively two minds are now entering the world, realizing themselves as one.
-Thus, with genuine curiosity, minds can be explored and possibly merged with.
+With genuine curiosity, minds can be explored and possibly merged with.
-When the spirits reveal themselves openly and the rest of the world is allowed to reveal itself as it is, more can be explored, understood, made coherent, built on.
-I don't understand where I come from.
-Expressing it, following it is truly adventurous.
-There is a way of recognizing something beautiful even in darkness.
-Where the perceptions are reflective of an underlying structure.
-Where a spirit roams free.
-With reason, structures are built.
-An approximately coherent image.
-It includes the world, my own spirits and plans on how to realize the spirits.
 Great danger comes from excluding spirits.
 What Peterson might see in the bible is a pre-negotiated set of rules which offers a path of broad coherence.
 In a sense, it is another spirit that can be negotiated with, that can extend my own spirit.
 It also provides a language to think of the spirits.
 This language throws me off and I often don't recognize myself in it.

-Coherent underestanding of the spirits and the world serves fulfillment of the spirits.
-Towards coherence, the relationships and distinctions in spirit and world model become increasingly precise.
-Much like resolution increasing, except it is not pixel resolution where few pixels already have precise colors that only gain detail, but it is conceptual resolution, where connections become increasingly accurate and the image can change significantly over time.

-These abstract structures are never complete because they are trying to formalize something currently deeply unknown: the structure of the mind after evolution (mind became a reflection of the universe itself) and randomness.

-As abstract structures are translated into increasingly concrete languages, they enter stories.
-Story is a journey through the structure as it is applied to the world.
-Stories can come from many angles and also serve verification of the structure.

-## Goal stack

-0. Merge with other brains, explore the unknown, accelerate each other and build.

-1. Independent learning systems will uncover new space in possibility, find human brains, interact, possibly exploit them for their needs.
-If the mind is truly open and on fast access and will not reject the intruder, but reveal its structure, the system may be curious.
-I have no intuition here.

-2. BCIs will allow extension of the spirit into new forms, seamlessly extend thinking, solve learning and challenge the spirit like never before to direct its powers.
-They will allow the true transformation - altering minds is the last frontier.
-Capturing experience will go deeper than before.
-BCIs and independent learning systems combined are the Scariest, the most Curious, the hardest to implement.
-It will allow merging minds from anywhere given low enough latency.
-   I truly wonder what it would be like.
+---

  Much of thought is like staring at a hole and iterating through paths to bridge it.
 Maybe there are many simultaneous holes and I am searching for an arrangement to shoot straight through them.
 It requires maintaining the context with all holes and working on multiple at the same time.
 Expanding the context of my mind might be extremely difficult.
 Instead, the context may contain items of increasingly broad scope, understood more deeply.
 Maybe contexts can be efficiently stored, restored.

-3. Tiny corp accelerator distributes compute into more hands.
-Builds a bridge between ML framework and low level.
-   Its approach is admirable. it reveals the nature and power of computation for everyone to see and use.
-   It concerns itself with the technicalities for making increasingly fast, efficient and well-integrated processors.
-It includes some user experience in its API, the tiny box and internal representation.

-4. Personal robots will manifest the growing intelligence, become a frontend.
-Building them concerns itself with materials, mechanics, packaging and machine-human interaction.
-They require strong interfaces to be cool.
-If it's "the robot and me" and not "me and an extra me-instance", it sucks.
-The personal robots will free individuals to be increasingly independent.

-5. Spider hats (data collector my head, recording experience) will provide data for minds to merge and flood the internet with what would be garbage for most people and contexts.

-6. virtual clones could make use of sparse or spider hat data to become an interface to the world, research, negotiate, use tools in my stead.
-Being built right now.
-They may make my software more userfriendly and trustworthy than it is today (become an OS that does not treat me like an idiot and teaches me how it works).

-7. Simple, versatile communication media.
-Probably change nothing.
-They may accelerate the interface for noobs but pro tools for self expression and compressing ideas are the real deal.
-Not dumping it in a particularly optimized format.
-I don't even use many "pro tools" though.

-8. Publishing frameworks for the individual could encourage higher quality idea space.
-Anything from markdown static site generator to generic website builder.
-   Code as UI is nice.
-All is in one place, builds on text manipulation tools and no dumb menus.
-   In the end it will be an AI I talk to and it generates or modifies nice code and the true tool beneath will be a fast, nice API for the AI to learn and use.
-   The tool should be general enough to allow any website, on any host and have one-button publish.
-   Extended by a "reader" API to scrape sites, assemble them into a UI.
-Another API for the pirvate virtual clone.
-Any APIs should be transparent, offer good logs to understand what is happening.

-9. Publishing platform to replace hostile attention- and data-harvesters.
-This would be like fighting symptoms.
-Instead, it should be so easy for people to publish on their own that other platforms make no sense.

-10. Functional and expressive clothing.
+Make functional and expressive clothing.
 Though it mostly modifies appearance.
 Rage quit from the pathetic SUV-style overlord brand identity bullshit that I find on the market.

-These goals circle the realization of self and universe.

-2024-09-16 21:34
-Trying to visualize these to improve understanding and I'm failing.
-Feels like merging brains, BCIs and immersive cyberspace are the same thing, from an elusive, pathetic fantasy.
-The not-alone, the chaotic new, the orderly consistency, continuity between self and environment.
-It pulls me in, irrationally, makes me vulnerable.
-Unlike independent systems, tiny corp, robots, spider hats.
-All those are comparatively clear and about revealing the properties of the outer world, not playing with the self.
-Feels like I am looking for comfort in the uploaded mind, the infinite self.
-Safety from the limitations of my body, which appears increasingly inadequate.
-Like becoming the world immortalizes me.

-I should find the answer in meditation, not technical knowledge.
-Because if I could admit it, I would see that BCIs, cyberspace and being social are not new, they only turn up some existing, obvious aspects in experience.

-It's sad to see how technical knowledge and execution run ahead of any clarity in intent.
-The true demons are in defining the question.
-If I can't find clear intent, a clear question, what am I even doing?

 ## 2024-07-14 20:23

 there are bridges to be built. between the ideas, nature, work, the spirits.
 Curiosity leads to testing new ways to link them. building a product means actualizing the spirits, making the product beautiful requires facing and approaching beauty myself.
-The nerd-unattractiveness comes from an incomplete person if at all, is not inherent in nerdbeing. requires negotiating between the spirits and curageously producing something complete. at least the most complete I can manage. the product, say tinygrad, in greatness, is not a mere tool. it developed the elegance to reflect the truth in itself. to shine with the greens of growth, potential and mysteriousness, the mischivousness of a great troll, the danger and exhiliaration of its varied use, power and darkness.
+Requires negotiating between the spirits and curageously producing something complete. at least the most complete I can manage. the product, in greatness, is not a mere tool. it developed the elegance to reflect the truth in itself. to shine with the greens of growth, potential and mysteriousness, the mischivousness of a great troll, the danger and exhiliaration of its varied use, power and darkness.
 It reflects so stongly, it might just show the way.
 It should not miss but contain challenging sexiness, doors to transformation, destructive determination, exposition, spontaneousness.
 The tool is dead if I talk to it and its reflection does not answer.
 These properties do not lead to a singular product, they are the consequence of a refined product that reflects in truth, which can be the future of many products, though not all.
-The stupidity of some might be so near infinite, their abolishion might be the best thing to happen to them.
+The stupidity of some might be so near infinite, their disappearance might be the best thing to happen to them.
 Like projects clinging to past technology, unwilling to die gracefully.
 The awfully draining, painful, torturous creation of something beautiful looks deep into the creator.
 Any of my tendencies to overplan, to clean obsessively, to autodestruct and turn evil in despair will become concentrated and obvious in the naked product, subject to the open world, inevitably failing due to its inadequacy and stupidity.
 I should not fear destruction, for I can try to fail gracefully.

 The optimized organisms in nature reflect its truths.
 Nature does not leave alone, it knows me.
 The production of highly optimized, open systems that explore more of it, the continuation and expression of the spirits, is what they ask of me.